ericrnutt5/home_depot_google_maps_reviews/README.md

 # Define function for generating common words list.
 This function will generate a list of the most common words (ommiting stopwords) with a word count.
-Apply this function to the dataframe for the Zillow Group.
+Apply this function to the dataframe for the Home Depot.

 ------------------------------